ALopezMoreno/DUNE_SolarOscFitter/readme.txt

 Oscillation calculator and fitter for solar neutrino oscillations at DUNE

-Usage: julia -t nProcesses src/readConfig.jl path_to_config.yaml
+Usage: julia -t nProcesses src/readConfig.jl path_to_config.yaml (will default to ./config.yaml)

 Display outputs: